Aribs01/daofab-backend-springboot/README.md

 ### Java Springboot Project (Maven)
-Simple REST Project for returning table data
+Simple REST Project for returning table data from a JSON File

 ## Steps To Run Project
 1. Pull project from repository